January 26 – February 4, 2025 | 10 days

 Ancient castles and Roman ruins, groves of lemon and almond trees, quiet whitewashed villages, and welcoming locals – Portugal is waiting for you.

-Make your way through Portugal’s charming countryside.
-Visit Arraiolos, known as the “village of rugs,” and delve into the history and art of Portuguese tapestries.
-Visit a local cork factory, where you’ll learn about the product’s importance to the local economy and why Portugal is the world’s top cork producer.
+Today, you’ll make your way through Portugal’s charming countryside.
+Visit a family-owned cork factory, where you’ll learn about the product’s importance to the local economy and why Portugal is the world’s top cork producer.
 Your journey then takes you to Evora (UNESCO) – the “Museum City of Portugal.”
-In addition to Evora’s 2nd-century Roman temple to Diana, this medieval walled city is also the home to the mysterious 16th-century Chapel of Bones.
-(B)
+A traditional Alentejo lunch will be waiting for you, accompanied by Cante Alentejano music (UNESCO).
+In the afternoon, take time to explore this medieval walled city and see its well-preserved Roman temple up close.
+(B, L)

 Journey to the stunning coasts of the Algarve – the southernmost region of Portugal.
-On the way, pause to take in the dramatic vistas from the village of Monsaraz.
-Indulge in full-bodied wines from the Alentejo region during a winery tour, tasting and light lunch.
+On the way, indulge in full-bodied wines from the Alentejo region during a winery tour, tasting, and light lunch.
 Then, explore the historic resort town of Lagos, where Moorish and Renaissance influences meet towering seaside cliffs.
-From this bustling port city, many celebrated voyagers began their explorations.
-Stroll by the fortress and historic buildings as you take in the surrounding views of the Atlantic.
+Many celebrated voyagers began their explorations from this bustling port city.
 (B, L)

-The day is yours to experience the incomparable Algarve on your own.
-Geraniums, camellias, and oleanders grow alongside fig, orange, and almond trees, while brightly colored fishing boats bob on the seas.
+It is your day to experience the Algarve on your own.
+Geraniums, camellias, and oleanders grow alongside fig, orange, and almond trees, while brightly colored fishing boats bob in the sea.
 Protected by hills to the north and warmed by the sea, the Algarve’s mild climate and beautiful beaches attract visitors from all over the world.
-You may choose to join an optional experience that will get you closer to the some of the most famous coastal scenery in Portugal.
+You may choose to join an optional boat tour** today that will get you closer to some of the most famous coastal scenery in Portugal.
 (B, D)

 Your tour ends today.
 (B)